MicrosoftDocs/azure-dev-docs/articles/java/ee/weblogic-server-azure-virtual-machine.md

 1. On the **Basics** blade, ensure the value shown in the **Subscription** field is the same one that has the roles listed in the prerequisites section.
 1. The offer must be deployed in an empty resource group.
 In the **Resource group** field, select **Create new** and fill in a value for the resource group.
 Because resource groups must be unique within a subscription, pick a unique name.
 An easy way to have unique names is to use a combination of your initials, todays date, and some identifier.
 For example `ejb0802wls`.
 1. Under **Instance details**, select the region for the deployment.
 For a list of Azure regions how and where VMs operate, see [Regions for virtual machines in Azure](/azure/virtual-machines/regions).
-1. Under the **Oracle WebLogic Image**, leave the default value.
+1. Accept the default value in **Oracle WebLogic Image**.
-1. Under the **Virtual machine size**, leave the default value.
+1. Accept the default value in **Virtual machine size**.
-   If the default size isn't available in your region, select a workable size by clicking **Change size** and select one of the listed sizes.
+   If the default size isn't available in your region, choose an available size by selecting **Change size**, then select one of the listed sizes.
 1. Under **Credentials for Virtual Machines and WebLogic** leave the default value for **Username for admin account of VMs**.

 You've several options to provide authentication to the VM, but can only choose one.